 Not a Patreon?
-Then please consider a one time $5 donation to help keep our website running. #ThankYou
+Then please consider a one time PayPal donation to help keep our website running.

-This is the third of our "The 100" lists and it takes on one of my lifelong hobbies- comics.
+This is the third of our "The 100" best of lists and it takes a look at one of my lifelong hobbies- comics.
 I learned to read from comic books.
 Before I ever entered school I was well ahead of "See Jane run."
-Because of comic books I have lived a happier and more imaginative life which has brought me countless hours of joy.
-In this list of the 100 Greatest Comics, Comic Book Runs, Single Issues, and Graphic Novels (or major storyline arcs) I explore some of the most highly regarded issues, series, and collected editions in the comics history.
+Because of comic books.
+I have lived a happier and more imaginative life which has brought me countless hours of joy.
+In this list of the 100 Greatest Comics, Comic Book Runs, Single Issues, and Graphic Novels (or major storyline arcs) I explore some of the most highly regarded issues, series, and collected editions in comics history.

 After numerous lists and rankings were averaged together, here are the When It Was Cool 100 Greatest Comic Books of All Time.